 Chasing the Pass – There is always the temptation with City Passes to try and cram too much in.
 Charging around trying to do everything and not really enjoying it properly and maybe even missing out on free attractions as you try and do everything on the pass.
 It is important to plan realistically and not try and cram everything in.
 San Francisco is a pretty small city and getting about is quite quick but you still have to be honest with yourself about how much you can cram in.

 No Alcatraz – We would be doing you a disservice if we didn’t mention this GLARING omission.
 Not having the Alcatraz tour on the Pass is a major disappointment.
 We recommend just booking this separately if it is important to you and using the pass for everything else.
 It is sort of available on the San Francisco CityPASS But even then it’s a faff to access it.
 We wish the Pass companies would get their act together on this and include one of San Francisco’s must-see attractions.

 Cable Cars – A muni pass to ride the cable cars is only available on the Explorer pass which means with the Go Pass All Inclusive you will miss out or need to buy separately.
 We find this disappointing.
-The Muni cards are a fantastic way to get about the City and enjoy the Cable cars and a 3 day Muni pass is included on the San Francisco City Pass.
-If they could fix these two let downs the Go Pass would be a killer pass.
+The Muni passports are a fantastic way to get about the City and enjoy the Cable Cars and a 3 day Muni pass is included on the San Francisco City Pass.
+If they could fix these two letdowns the Go Pass would be a killer pass.

-There are a number of other passes available in San Francisco and we are currently putting together a compilation page for all these.
-For now, you can check out our San Francisco CityPASS Review which is another choice of Pass for San Francisco, it may suit you better?
+There are a number of other passes available in San Francisco and have a comparison page for all these.
+This page compares all the San Francisco Pass Options to see which is right for you.

 Have Your Say?